ultrasphere-dev/ultrasphere-harmonics/README.md

 ### Hyperspherical Harmonics Expansion of voxelated 3D Stanford Bunny projected onto 4D Sphere

 A ray is emitted from a certain point to each direction on a 3D unit sphere and the points before the most far intersection point are treated as `1` and the others are treated as `0`.
 The shape is projected onto a 4D unit sphere using stereographic projection and expanded using hyperspherical harmonics and quadrature on a 4D unit sphere, using the similar method as in [Bonvallet2007] and [Hosseinbor2013].
-(Not identical, as Least-squares method is not used here, etc.)
+(Not identical, as Least-squares method is not used here to make it simpler.)

 ```shell
 uv run ultrasphere-harmonics expand-bunny-4d